Five Women To Watch At The Australian Open - UrduPoint

 Five Women To Watch At The Australian Open

-Melbourne, (UrduPoint / Pakistan Point News - 12th Jan, 2022 ) :World number one and home favourite Ashleigh Barty will be strongly fancied to win her maiden Australian Open when the first tennis Grand Slam of the year begins on Monday.
+Melbourne, (UrduPoint / Pakistan Point News - 16th Jan, 2022 ) :World number one and home favourite Ashleigh Barty is strongly fancied to win her maiden Australian Open when the first tennis Grand Slam of the year begins on Monday.

 In the absence of Serena Williams, who is skipping the event because of fitness concerns, AFP Sport highlights five players to watch in an open-looking women's draw: - Ashleigh Barty - The 25-year-old Wimbledon champion ended her 2021 season early, following a shock third-round loss at the US Open in September, opting to return to Australia because of the coronavirus pandemic.